About Housing Pathways factsheet

 The NSW Housing Register is the only state-wide waiting list for social housing.
 All applicants approved for social housing under Housing Pathways are listed on the NSW Housing Register.

-The NSW Housing Register is used by FACS and participating community housing providers to allocate social housing.
+The NSW Housing Register is used by DCJ and participating community housing providers to allocate social housing.

 Can clients apply for private rental assistance only?